-Tweens, Teens, Teenagers, Juveniles, Adolescents and Oral Health Care
+Tweens, Teens, Teenagers, Adolescents, Juveniles, Youths, and Oral Health Care

 The teenage years can be a crucial time for influencing the future direction of your child's oral health.
 This is the time when all adult teeth will be in place and the face and jaws have more rapid development coinciding with the pubertal growth spurt.